Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: More Ablation and Comparison Experiments

 We investigate the effect of varying the lower bound factor $\lambda$, which controls the target margin of $\varepsilon$ separation within each anchor $t_i$.
 As shown in Figure~\ref{fig:lambda_ablation}, increasing $\lambda$ from 0.1 to 0.5 improves R@1, with the best performance at $\lambda = 0.5$.
 This suggests that moderate diversity in $\varepsilon_{ij}$ is beneficial for enhancing semantic discrimination.
 However, as $\lambda$ increases further, performance degrades, likely due to over-regularization.

-To mitigate the instability introduced by hard truncation (i.e., directly thresholding $\varepsilon_{ij}$), we also experiment with a smooth approximation using a log-sum-exp formulation:

-Although this variant imposes a natural lower bound and provides vanishing gradients near convergence, it does not significantly improve retrieval.
+To mitigate the instability introduced by hard truncation (i.e., directly thresholding $\varepsilon_{ij}$), we also experiment with a smooth approximation using a log-sum-exp formulation: Although this variant imposes a natural lower bound and provides vanishing gradients near convergence, it does not significantly improve retrieval.
 We hypothesize that this is due to gradient saturation when the variance among $\varepsilon_{ij}$ becomes too large, which in turn weakens the ability to further enforce directional separation.
-Unlike contrastive margins that encourage explicit pairwise gaps, the log-sum-exp loss lacks sufficient directional tension to align with the InfoNCE objective.